-- 365 EFRAG notes that the use of judgement allows for more relevant entity-specific information.
-EFRAG also notes that, unless clearly explained, all the assumptions and judgements used during the reporting process may affect the understandability by users of amounts being recognised if not accompanied by an adequate set of disclosures. - To compensate, IFRS 17 requires entities to disclose the inputs, assumptions and estimation techniques used in developing their judgements.
-These disclosures can contribute significantly to a better understandability of the recognised amounts. - 367 EFRAG notes the disclosure requirements to provide a reconciliation from the opening to the closing balances for the net liabilities (amongst others).
+- 366 EFRAG notes that the use of judgement allows for more relevant entity-specific information.
+EFRAG also notes that, unless clearly explained, all the assumptions and judgements used during the reporting process may affect the understandability by users of amounts being recognised if not accompanied by an adequate set of disclosures. - 367 To compensate, IFRS 17 requires entities to disclose the inputs, assumptions and estimation techniques used in developing their judgements.
+These disclosures can contribute significantly to a better understandability of the recognised amounts. - 368 EFRAG notes the disclosure requirements to provide a reconciliation from the opening to the closing balances for the net liabilities (amongst others).
 The objective of these reconciliations is to provide different types of information about the insurance service result.
-EFRAG assesses that this information about the fulfilment cash flows will contribute to providing understandable information about the insurance service result. - 368 Furthermore, IFRS 17 requires entities to discount cash flows to reflect the characteristics of the liability.
-Referring to the judgement required as reflected under paragraphs 191 to 194 of the reliability section, EFRAG assesses that the disclosures related to the determination of the discount rate would help the users to understand the estimation process. - Accounting policy options for presentation of finance income and expense - As described in paragraphs 291 and 292 there are accounting policy choices related to the presentation of finance income and expense.
+EFRAG assesses that this information about the insurance service result. - 369 Furthermore, IFRS 17 requires entities to discount cash flows to reflect the characteristics of the liability.
+Referring to the judgement required as reflected under paragraphs 192 to 195 of the reliability section, EFRAG assesses that the disclosures related to the determination of the discount rate would help the users to understand the estimation process. - Accounting policy options for presentation of finance income and expense - 370 As described in paragraphs 292 and 293 there are accounting policy choices related to the presentation of finance income and expense.
 The availability of such a choice may reduce the understandability for users of the financial statements in because users often focus more on items recognised in profit or loss than items recognised in other comprehensive income.
 However, disclosures explaining the relationship between insurance finance income and expenses and the investment return on the assets and the fact that it allows entities to explain their specific business models can contribute significantly to a better understandability of the recognised amounts.
 Furthermore, the option may make financial statements more understandable overall in reflecting the interplay between IFRS 9 and IFRS 17 for insurers.